-In order for second mini-term courses to be considered in the determination of a student's enrollment status for Pell grant purposes only, a student must register for the second mini-term courses by the close of business on day twenty (20) of the start of the full term, i.e. prior to the Census date.
+In order for six weeks 2 mini-term courses to be considered in the determination of a student's enrollment status for Pell grant purposes only, a student must register for the six weeks 2 mini-term courses by the close of business on day twenty (20) of the start of the full term, i.e. prior to the Census date.